77th Primetime Emmy Awards

 The 77th Primetime Emmy Awards honored the best in American prime time television programming from June 1, 2024, until May 31, 2025, as chosen by the Academy of Television Arts & Sciences.
 The awards ceremony was held live on September 14, 2025, at the Peacock Theater in Downtown Los Angeles, California, and was preceded by the 77th Primetime Creative Arts Emmy Awards on September 6 and 7.
 During the ceremony, Emmy Awards were presented in 26 categories.
 The ceremony was produced by Jesse Collins Entertainment, directed by Alex Rudzinski, and broadcast in the United States by CBS and Paramount+.
 Nate Bargatze hosted the event.

 At the main ceremony, The Studio won four awards, including Outstanding Comedy Series, and The Pitt won three awards, including Outstanding Drama Series.
 Adolescence led all shows with six wins, including Outstanding Limited or Anthology Series.
-Other winning programs included Hacks, Last Week Tonight with John Oliver, and Severance with two wins each, and Andor, The Late Show with Stephen Colbert, The Penguin, "Saturday Night Live 50th Anniversary Special", Slow Horses, Somebody Somewhere, and The Traitors with one each.
+Other winning programs included Hacks, Last Week Tonight with John Oliver, and Severance with two wins each, and Andor, The Late Show with Stephen Colbert, The Penguin, Slow Horses, SNL50: The Anniversary Special, Somebody Somewhere, and The Traitors with one each.
 Including Creative Arts Emmys, The Studio led all shows with 13 wins, while HBO, alongside its partner HBO Max, and Netflix led all networks with 30 wins each.